paulscherrerinstitute/EtherCatEvr/README.md

       J -> ON  (firmware use: fallback boot)
       K -> OFF (firmware use: reserved)

+  4. Connect JTAG cable (J4).

-  2. Connect JTAG cable and program the FPGA with the vivado hardware manager
+  5. Connect to USBC power source and program the FPGA with the vivado hardware manager.

 The board should now be operational and use default EEPROM settings that are hardcoded in the firmware.
 These settings are intended to suffice for initial